anugushravya/broken-hash/TestCase_5_Hash_Algorithm.md

 ## Expected Result

-The API should the return base64 password, encoded using hash SHA512 algorithm.
-The base64 password can be validating using any online SHA512 online generators.
+The API should return the base64 password encoded using the hash SHA512 algorithm.
+The base64 password can be validated using any online SHA512 online generators.
 For example, https://hash.online-convert.com/sha512-generator